Lesson Plan - Get It!

 - Can you think about any other similarities between what seeds need to grow and what you need to grow?

-Take a few minutes to read and discuss the following questions with your parent or teacher:
+Take a few minutes to read and think about the following questions:

 - Why is germination important?

-- Do you think people could live on Earth without seeds or plants?
+- Do you think people could live on the earth without seeds or plants?

-Once you have completed your discussion questions, continue to Got It? to test your understanding of how seeds germinate by answering a few questions.
+When you are ready, continue to Got It? to test your understanding of how seeds germinate by answering a few questions.